carpentries/docs.carpentries.org/source/handbooks/lesson_program_governors.md

 Lesson Program Governor offboarding includes the following steps, which will be coordinated by the Curriculum Team:

-* Reassigning any open issues on the committee repository to another committee member
+* Reassigning any open issues on the committee repository to another committee member.
-* Revoking their access to the GitHub repository
+* Revoking their access to the GitHub repository.
-* Removing them from the TopicBox group for the committee
+* Removing them from the TopicBox group for the committee.
-* Removing them from the LPGC listing on the lesson program and Carpentries websites
+* Removing them from the LPGC listing on the lesson program and Carpentries websites.
-* Inviting feedback from the departing member on their experience as an LPGC member
+* Inviting feedback from the departing member on their experience as an LPGC member.

 ## Communication and Collaboration Spaces